axiosvisuals/batch-datawrapper-generator/README.md

 ## Running the scripts

-Run `./batch.sh` and follow the prompts.
+To source any of the R scripts, run `./batch.sh` and follow the prompts.
 Continue reading for instructions on how to use each script.
 After your batch is run, a reference sheet with the links to each chart is created and [uploaded to Google Drive](https://drive.google.com/drive/folders/1FtlzowesJ-uuOdVKqf2BeFCuwrRbEnah).
 The link to this Google Sheet will be printed to the terminal.

 ### Demo